schmonz/junit-greencently/README.md

 ## How to use

-1. Add this to your `build.gradle.kts`:
+1. Add to your `build.gradle.kts`:

 ```kotlin
 dependencies {